 Wind Report

 At the March 29 2016 Market Data Working Group (MDWG) meeting, ERCOT announced an upcoming 30 day notice for changes to two reports.
 The notice included changes to the Wind Power Production - Hourly Averaged Actual and Forecasted Values (report ID: 13028, EMIL ID: NP4-732-CD) and the Solar Power Production - Hourly Averaged Actual and Forecasted Values (report ID: 13483, EMIL ID: NP4-737-CD).
-Until the announcement, there had been no discussion in MDWG of the changes, the justifications, or benefits it could provide market participants or ERCOT.
+Until the announcement, there had been no discussion in MDWG of the changes, the justifications, or benefits the change would provide to market participants or ERCOT.
 There was no discussion with Market Participants about potential impacts to their systems.

-Trying to find details on the release proved difficult.
+Locating details on the release proved difficult.
 There was not a central location to find information about the upcoming release or changes to the schema.
-To get the necessary information required reaching out to client services.
+To get the necessary information required reaching out to ERCOT Client Services.

 The modification to both reports dealt with the time series data.
 The time series originally had a timestamp format (see figure x-x).